-1 Date of commencement of operations; ratios have been annualized and total return and portfolio turnover have not been annualized.
+Date of commencement of operations; ratios have been annualized and total return and portfolio turnover have not been annualized.

 On Oct.
-4, 2019, Class A shares of First Investors Covered Call Strategy Fund were reorganized into Class A shares of Delaware Covered Call Strategy Fund.
+4, 2019, Adviser Class shares of First Investors Covered Call Strategy Fund were reorganized into Institutional Class shares of Delaware Covered Call Strategy Fund.
 See Notes to Financial Statements.
-The Class A shares' financial highlights for the periods prior to Oct.
-4, 2019, reflect the performance of First Investors Covered Call Strategy Fund Class A shares.
+The Institutional Class shares' financial highlights for the periods prior to Oct.
+4, 2019, reflect the performance of First Investors Covered Call Strategy Fund Adviser Class shares.

-3 The average shares outstanding method has been applied for per share information.
+The average shares outstanding method has been applied for per share information.

-4 Total return is based on the change in net asset value of a share during the period and assumes reinvestment of dividends and distributions at net asset value and does not reflect the impact of a sales charge.
+Total return is based on the change in net asset value of a share during the period and assumes reinvestment of dividends and distributions at net asset value.
 Total return during all of the periods shown reflects a waiver by the manager.
 Performance would have been lower had the waiver not been in effect.